This chapter provides these topics about the IE 3000 switch software:

 •TACACS+, a proprietary feature for managing network security through a TACACS server

-•RADIUS for verifying the identity of, granting access to, and tracking the actions of remote users through authentication, authorization, and accounting (AAA) services
+•RADIUS for verifying the identity of, granting access to, and tracking the actions of remote users through AAA services

 •Secure Socket Layer (SSL) Version 3.0 support for the HTTP 1.1 server authentication, encryption, and message integrity and HTTP client authentication to allow secure HTTP communications (requires the cryptographic version of the software)